yagpdb-cc/yagpdb-cc/suggestion/v2/README.md

 5. `$Mod_Roles` -

-	List of all role ids of moderators who shpuld have access to all the suggestadmin commands.
+	List of all role ids of moderators who should have access to all the suggestadmin commands.
 You do no need to specify roles who have `administrator` permissions in your server.
 They will have access by default.

 6. `$Cooldown` -

-	Colldown in seconds between consucutive suggestions.
+	Cooldown in seconds between consecutive suggestions.
 This prevents suggestion misuse/spam.
 Can be set to 0 to disable.
 Mods/Admins can bypass the cooldown.

 7. `$Upvote` -

 	The emoji for upvote reaction.
-Supports both custom as well as inbuilt emojis.
-For inbuilt emojis, it is recommended to use corresponding unicode characters.
+Supports both custom as well as inbuilt emojis, for which it is recommended to use corresponding unicode characters.
 Example : "👍".

 8. `$Downvote` -

 	The emoji for downvote reaction.
-Supports both custom as well as inbuilt emojis.
-For inbuilt emojis, it is recommended to use corresponding unicode characters.
+Supports both custom as well as inbuilt emojis, for which it is recommended to use corresponding unicode characters.
 Example : "👎".

 # Commands